Skip to main content

 Ad & keyword management

-Create new RSAs or update existing ones.
+Responsive Search Ads Create new RSAs or update existing ones.
 Create

 • Requires: ad group, headlines (3–15, max 30 chars each), descriptions (2–4, max 90 chars each), final URL, and optional display URL paths